Why You Should Charge 100% Upfront (and How to Actually Do It)

-Freelancers Union, an online community of over 300,000 freelancers, recently conducted surveys which indicated that over 77% of freelancers struggle with late or non-paying clients and lose an average of $6,000 per year.
+Freelancers Union, an online community of over 300,000 freelancers, conducted surveys that indicated that over 77% of freelancers struggle with late or non-paying clients and lose an average of $6,000 per year.

-They seem to think that the solution is political advocacy for new laws to protect freelancers from situations like this.
-In other words, it’s the clients fault for not paying and legal protection is the solution.
+They believe the solution is political advocacy for new laws to protect freelancers from situations like this.
+In other words, it’s the client’s fault for not paying and legal protection is the solution.